ansible/ansible/docs/docsite/rst/community/how_can_I_help.rst

 Once you've learned about the development process and have contributed code to a particular module, we encourage you to become a maintainer of that module.
 There are hundreds of different modules in Ansible, and the vast majority of them are written and maintained entirely by members of the Ansible community.

-To learn more about the responsibilities of being an Ansible module maintainer, please read our :ref:`module maintainer guidelines <maintainers>`.
+To learn more about the responsibilities of being an Ansible module maintainer, please read our :ref:`module maintainer guidelines <module_maintainer_guidelines>`.

 Join a working group
 --------------------